c12yptonic/ctf-writeups/ctfs/deconstructf21.md

 Forensics
 {: .label .label-green .fs-1 .ml-0}

-The second challenge under forensics category, was easy to overlook and get lost in it.
+The second challenge under forensics category, was easy to overlook clues and get lost.
 During my first attempt I saw pieces of information but in my second try at the challenge I got to it.

 So we are given a lengthy prelude to the challenge as part of the challenge instructions as seen below along with a